 For what follows group size refers to the number of agents in a group and monitoring fraction refers to the fraction of the group each punishing type can monitor.
-We wish to generate two hypotheses: what happens to the contribution rate when group size increases and what happens to the contribution rate when the monitoring fraction falls.
+We wish to generate two hypotheses: what happens to the contribution rate when group size increases and what happens to the contribution rate when group size increases and what happens to the contribution falls.
 To do so, we started each simulation from a balanced population (i.e., 20% of each type) and accounted for the likelihood that, depending on the initial distribution of types across groups, different time paths would result by running